\\\ Pet Stars

 Animals have to have had full vaccinations and boosters before any work is undertaken with their veterinary cards available for inspection at any time, and pets have to be owned by you, or your family, with your name appearing on the vet’s vaccination card.

-Agencies will ask you for several recent photographs suitable for uploading onto their pet model books to create a modelling portfolio online and provide guidelines of how to get started.
+Agencies will ask you for several recent photographs suitable for uploading onto their pet model books to create a modelling portfolio online and provide guidelines of how you can get started.

 6 Of The Best UK Pet Model Agencies

-Urban Paws leading animal modelling, casting and talent agency.
-Recent jobs include Made.com, Tesco, H&M, Aldi,
+Urban Paws leading animal modelling, casting, and talent agency.
+Recent jobs include Made.com, Tesco, H&M, Aldi.
+They have a super, opening showreel website page with many scenes that have been shot from their clients’ latest shoots.
+Worth taking a peep.

-DogsOnCamera Founded by a trained veterinary nurse, dog trainer and behaviourist who had been supplying services to theatre and film with pets situated near to most UK locations.
+DogsOnCamera Founded by a trained veterinary nurse, dog trainer, and behaviourist, who had been supplying services to theatre and film with pets situated near to most UK locations.
 Recent adverts include itch subscription pet services, Tails.com, Axa, the popular DWP Pension Wise TV advert campaign.
+Great front page on their website of recent pet shoots.

-DogsModelsUK features pet dogs and cats modelling for top brands such as Tory Burch, Amazon, Boden and Hunter.
+DogsModelsUK features pet dogs and cats modelling for top brands such as Daily Mail, Tory Burch, Amazon, Boden, and Hunter.

 Land Rover released a fantastic film showing how dog models really work well to promote their products